-In accordance with Government Auditing Standards, we have also issued our report dated October 6, 2017, on our consideration of Britton Deerfield Schools internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 10, 2018, on our consideration of Britton Deerfield Schools internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Britton Deerfield Schools internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Britton Deerfield Schools internal control over financial reporting and compliance.

-Taylor, Michigan October 6, 2017
+Taylor, Michigan October 10, 2018

 On July 1, 2011 Britton-Macon and Deerfield Public Schools consolidated and became the Britton Deerfield Schools.
-Our discussion and analysis of Britton Deerfield School District's (the School District) financial performance provides an overview of the School District's financial activities in the fiscal year ended June 30, 2017.
-The Britton Deerfield School District implemented GASB requirements in the June 30, 2017 audit as required by the Governmental Accounting Standards Board (GASB).
+Our discussion and analysis of Britton Deerfield School District's (the School District) financial performance provides an overview of the School District's financial activities in the fiscal year ended June 30, 2018.
+The Britton Deerfield School District implemented GASB requirements in the June 30, 2018 audit as required by the Governmental Accounting Standards Board (GASB).
 Please read it in conjunction with the School District's financial statements, which immediately follow this section.